 With physical cards, you can make purchases in-store or online.
 Further, you can use it to withdraw cash from ATMs.
 A virtual debit card, on the other hand, can only be used for online purchases.

-Another key difference between a virtual debit card and a physical debit card is that a virtual debit card is not connected to your bank account in the same way.
-When you use a physical debit card, the funds are taken directly from your bank account.
+Another key difference between a virtual debit card and a physical debit card is that a virtual debit card is not connected to your business account in the same way.
+When you use a physical debit card, the funds are taken directly from your account.
 With a virtual debit card, however, the funds are taken from a prepaid account that you top up in advance.
 This account is sometimes called a ‘digital wallet’.

 What are the advantages of a virtual debit card?